 City of Concord, CA

 Concord is located in Contra Costa County in California.
 The median income is $65,850 and the median home value is $373,900.
-The unemployment rate is 11.70% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 29.9 minutes each day.
-The population is 70.4% White, 3.8% Black, 0.4% American Indian, 11.8% Asian, and 13.7% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Concord, see each of the tabs below.
-For those people interested in the walkability of a community, Concord has a Walk Score® of 43.
+The unemployment rate is 11.70% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 29.9 minutes to work each day.
+The population is 70% White, 4% Black, 12% Asian.
+0% of residents are of Hispanic or Latino origin.
+14% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Concord, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Concord has a Walk Score® of 43.

 Median Household Income$65,850